informalsystems/vdd/fastsync/fastsync.md

 > Describe solution (in English), decomposition into functions, where communication to other components happens.

-The protocols is described in terms of functions that are triggered by (external) events:
+The protocol is described in terms of functions that are triggered by (external) events:

 - `QueryStatus()`: regularly (every 10sec) queries all known full nodes